kinyue/llmpromptlogger/PRD.md

-# PRD: LLM Arena Logger
+# PRD: LLM Prompt Logger

 ## I. Core Data Structure & Input
 The application needs to store the following information for each record.
 When inputting a new record, use appropriate UI controls: